decretist/Dissertation/Chapter2/chapter2.md

 the missing rubric is from the first or second recension.**

 [^41]: "Gratian rarely took his rubrics from earlier collections.
-Rather he created his own ..." [@eichbauer_redactions_2007, 107]
+Rather he created his own ..." @eichbauer_redactions_2007, 107.

 [^42]: Gratian is known to have used Alger as both a source, especially in C.1, and, to some extent, as a methodological model.
 [@winroth_making_2000, 17, 39, 144].
-See Robert Kretzschmar's
-edition, -@kretzschmar_alger_1985.
-Somewhat confusingly for Gratian scholars, Kretzschmar uses regular typeface for Alger's *dicta* and italics for the canons, the opposite of the convention adopted by Friedberg and maintained by Winroth.
+Somewhat confusingly for
+Gratian scholars, Robert Kretzschmar's edition of *De misericordia et iustitia* uses regular typeface for Alger's *dicta* and italics for the canons, the opposite of the convention adopted by Friedberg and maintained by Winroth.
+See @kretzschmar_alger_1985.

-[^44]: Rufinus and Stephen of Tournai describe the tripartite division in exactly the same words: "librum suum in tribus partibus distinguit, quarum primam ministeriis, secundam negotiis, tertiam ecclesiasticis deputat sacramentis." [@singer_summa_1963, 5] "he divides his book into three parts, the first of which he devotes to ecclesiastical ministries, the second to [ecclesiastical] business, and the third to ecclesiastical sacraments." [@somerville_prefaces_1998, 192-193] (Rufinus) "Harum primam ministeriis, secundam negotiis, tertiam ecclesiasticis deputat sacramentis." [@schulte_summa_1965, 6] "The first of these parts is devoted to ecclesiastical ministries, the second to ecclesiastical problems, the third to ecclesiastical sacraments." [@somerville_prefaces_1998, 201] (Stephen of Tournai) (Brasington translated the preface of Rufinus, Somerville that of Stephen of Tournai. [@somerville_prefaces_1998, vii].
+[^44]: Rufinus and Stephen of Tournai describe the tripartite division in exactly the same words. **Rufinus:** "*librum suum in tribus partibus distinguit, quarum primam ministeriis, secundam negotiis, tertiam ecclesiasticis deputat sacramentis.*" @singer_summa_1963, 5.
+("[H]e divides his book into three parts, the first of which he devotes to ecclesiastical ministries, the second to [ecclesiastical] business, and the third to ecclesiastical sacraments.")
+@somerville_prefaces_1998, 192-193. **Stephen of Tournai:** "*Harum
+primam ministeriis, secundam negotiis, tertiam ecclesiasticis deputat sacramentis.*" @schulte_summa_1965, 6. ("The first of these parts is devoted to ecclesiastical ministries, the second to ecclesiastical problems, the third to ecclesiastical sacraments.")
+@somerville_prefaces_1998, 201.
+(Brasington translated the preface
+of Rufinus, Somerville that of Stephen of Tournai.
+@somerville_prefaces_1998, vii.
 There is no indication as to why Somerville chose to translate *negotiis* as "problems" rather than "business".)

     Given the probable dates of the *summae* of Rufinus (1164) and Stephen of Tournai (1165/66), it is just possible that Stephen